CCLDArjun/Quizer/README.md

 ```

 4. Run the app!!
-There are many ways to deploy this. `gunicorn` is recomended.
+There are many ways to deploy this. `gunicorn` is recomended, make sure to run `run.py` and not `app.py`.

 5. Setup Challenges and Admin
 Once you have the website running, signup a new user named `admin`, and click on the Admin link on the top of the page, then go to create a challenge and enter info